yii2tech/illuminate/docs/bridge-di.md

 }
 ```

-Next you need to create bindings for this components within Laravel DI container.
+Next you need to create bindings for these components within Laravel DI container.
 Those can be put into a service provider.
 For example:

 ```php